3 Proven Tips to Reduce Outstanding Invoices and Avoid Late Payments

 3 Tips to Decrease Outstanding Invoices and Collect More Late Payments

 Running a business comes with many internal and external concerns, from training and team management to focusing on brand reputation.
-But if your company has excessive outstanding invoices, cash flow will stall and the health of your business will suffer.
+But if your company has excessive outstanding invoices or delayed payments, cash flow will stall and the health of your business will suffer.

-Decrease late payments from customers, keep revenue flowing and free yourself up to focus on other aspects of your business with these three tips for fewer unpaid invoices.
+Reduce late payments from customers, keep revenue flowing and free yourself up to focus on other aspects of your business with these three tips to minimize outstanding and overdue payments.

 1) Establish Clear Policies And Procedures